TheLocehiliosan/yadm/yadm.md

        default
               This is yadm's built-in template processor.
 This  processor  is very basic, with a Jinja-like syntax.
-The advantage of this pro- cessor is that it only depends upon awk, which is  available  on most  *nix  systems.
+The advantage of this pro‐ cessor is that it only depends upon awk, which is  available  on most  *nix  systems.
 To use this processor, specify the value of "default" or just leave the value off (e.g. "##template").